 Salvatore's Old Fashioned Pizzeria: Salvatore "SoccerSam" Fantauzzo is the Founder and CEO of Salvatore's Old Fashioned Pizzeria.
 In 1978, he took a High School project and opened the first Salvatore's location.
-Today there are over 30 locations throughout Monroe County including outlets at Frontier Field, Dome Arena, Glacier Ridge Sports Park and the Greater Rochester Airport.
+Today there are over 30 locations throughout Monroe County including outlets at Frontier Field and the Greater Rochester Airport.
 The Salvatore's Pizza Family employs over 1,600 Rochesterians.
 SoccerSam also helped recreate the Donuts Delite brand in 2009 and refurbished the Rochester landmark building at Empire Blvd. & Culver Rd.
 This is one of the only pizzeria/donut shops in the country.
+In 2022, a second Donuts Delite location opened on W. Ridge Rd.
 In 2014, he acquired the franchise rights to bring Arthur Treacher's Fish & Chips back to the Rochester area.
 Today several Salvatore's locations have dining rooms with full bar service.
 SoccerSam went from being a part time professional wrestler, "Dr. Love" to one of Rochester's Top Pizza Franchisor's.

 - 1996: Section V Committee "Media Award"

 - 2000: Town of Irondequoit "15 Years of Leadership"

 - 2002: Press Radio Club "Charlie Wagner Award"

 - 2005: County of Monroe "Outstanding Asset Builder"